-5.3.1.2 Securing sustainable transport of Waste: rail, water, "sustainable" fuels
+5.3.2 Securing sustainable transport of waste: rail, water, 'sustainable' fuels

 Currently all waste is carried by road to a range of appropriate facilities.
-Recyclables and residual waste are transported to local facilities by road, which remains the most suitable option.
-With regard to exporting RDF, Hills is assessing the viability of building a renewable energy plant at Westbury therefore establishing a local market for RDF and reducing environmental impact.
+Recylables and residual waste are transported to local facilities by road, which remains the most suitable option.
+With regard to exporting RDF, the building of an EfW plant at Westbury may establishing a local market for RDF and reduce the environmental impact of transport.

-5.3.1.3 Reducing lorry numbers and lorry miles
+5.3.3 Reducing lorry numbers and lorry miles